A Serious Tennis Fan’s Top 10 Tips for the 2020 US Open

 - An SLR camera with video capability?
 YES

 - A plastic water bottle?
-YES, just not metal or glass
+YES, just not glass bottles – and they must be 24 oz or less.
+They can be plastic or metal.

 - A backpack?
 NO, but you can bring a drawstring bag